An expat guide to Belgian work permits

 Looking for a job in Belgium

-It might prove difficult to find a job in Belgium if you don’t speak Flemish or French fluently.
+It can be difficult to find a job in Belgium if you don’t speak Flemish or French fluently.
 At the same time, as Europe’s capital city, Belgium hosts several international companies as well as major European governmental bodies that hire people with several language skills.
 If you need help, luckily several companies can help you with your job search:

 We hope that we’ve answered all your questions about getting your Belgium work permit.
-Now go score that job offer and you're ready to start your relocation to Belgium!
+Now go score that job offer and you're ready to start your move to Belgium!